- Search The Registry

 - My Account

 Redd Foxx was born on this date in 1922.
 He was a Black comedian and actor.

 Although he had never done any straight acting, Foxx accepted the small role of Uncle Bud in the 1969 film "Cotton Comes to Harlem."
-NBC developed Sanford and Son, casting Foxx in the lead role, which ran from 1972 to 1977.
-Foxx received considerable acclaim for this television series but a spin-off role as Fred Sanford in 1980 was not as successful.
-In 1983, he filed for bankruptcy and two years later, the Internal Revenue Service, claiming he owed them 3 million dollars, seized many of his possessions including his Las Vegas home.
+NBC developed Sanford and Son, casting Foxx in the lead role from 1972 to 1977.
+Foxx received considerable acclaim for this television series, but a spin-off role as Fred Sanford in 1980 was not as successful.
+In 1983, he filed for bankruptcy, and two years later, the Internal Revenue Service, claiming he owed them 3 million dollars, seized many of his possessions, including his Las Vegas home.

 While working on another television series for CBS, "The Royal Family," Redd Foxx died on the set of a heart attack on October 11, 1991.